7 Killer Strategies to build a B2B sales cycle with 63% Close Rate

 4. Account-Based Marketing

 Your lead quality or prospect determines how good you will be at the sale.
 A common mistake most marketers make is to think of every industry as a target market.
-So, rather than having segments of leads from the various industries you serve, you might end up with a homogeneous database of leads from every industry you cater to.
+So, rather than having segments of leads from the various industries you serve, you might end up with a homogeneous database of leads/ b2b sales leads database from every industry you cater to.

 The issue with this approach is that you can't do honest and personalized selling at scale.

 You need to identify the select industries you serve particularly well and take an account-based marketing approach.
 This approach might help you to fine-tune your B2B sales strategies specific to that industry.

 For example, if you're an accounting SaaS service provider, who will be your target audience?

 All the companies that need SaaS services?
 Definitely, no. That is because there are different SaaS service providers with unique and particular offerings, such as hiring solutions, SaaS service providers who offer CRM services, and more.
 Thus, you will just waste your time and sales efforts if you don't find your target market.
 So, considering all SaaS businesses as a target will not work.
 Therefore, you will need an account-based marketing approach.